July 24, 2022

 What we’ve called the Lord’s Prayer I call the Prayer of Jesus, both to avoid the word “Lord,” loaded as it is with patriarchy (lords and ladies….)— and also because it’s a fruitful (Jewish) prayer for people for whom Jesus is a spiritual teacher but nor their “lord.”

-Look here for a set of my paraphrases of the prayer (also downloadable in a .doc format).
+Look here for a set of my paraphrases of the prayer (Matthew’s version).

 Luke’s version is much leaner than Matthew’s.
 We’re not sure what Jesus actually said (other than we know he called God Abba) and what gospel writers added.
 It’s doubtful Jesus taught this prayer as a whole, but he used the various petitions at times and his words were made into a composite.